ubinix-warun/algorand-webbroker/README.md

 ### Scenario 1 -- CreateTopic via WebSocket

-* Generate Token for Websocket
+* Generate token for Websocket and set topic type is "*" (all message).

 ```